ezz-dev/scamprotect/README.md

 # ScamProtect

+> Unfortunately, this public version of ScamProtect will not be updated.
+We need to be a closed-source project, because the people who are engaged in scam know about us and come up with new bypasses.
+Thank you for understanding.

 A Discord bot written in Python, created to protect your server from "Steam Nitro" and etc. scam messages.

 **To make this bot fully works you need a stable always-online PHP webserver to store your bot settings and other data**.